juanantonio284/simple_bash/guides/list_directory_contents.md

 s@\/$@\ \ **Directory**@g

 # Recall that the syntax of the s command is ‘s/regexp/replacement/flags’.
-# Here, @ has been used instead of / to make it easier to read, as there were many
+# In this example @ has been used instead of / to make it easier to read, as there were many
 # escaped slashes \/, being that we are dealing with directories.

 # Thus, the last line is: